When is your next available class?

 Do you have a waiting list?

-Testing has concluded for our October 2016 class.
-We do not have a waiting list for our next available class, which will be April 2017.
+Testing has concluded for our April 2017 class.
+We do not have a waiting list for our next available class, which will be Ocotber 2017.

 When is the entrance exam being given?